 If you’re only looking to raise up the rear of your truck, a block kit is the best type of lift kit to buy.
 Block kits add height without a high price tag and they are generally easy to install yourself.
 Cast lift blocks simply fit into place where your U-bolts go and raise up your truck’s back end easily and quickly.

 Another cost-effective way to lift your truck without modifying the suspension or affecting the brakes is to use coil spacers.
-There are some coil spacers that do require shock extensions, and some that do not, depending on your truck’s make and model.
+Coil spacers, also called coil springs, add at least a couple of inches of lift and install easily.
 The quality of your truck’s performance should not be affected by using coil spacers.
-Coil spacers, also called coil springs, add at least a couple of inches of lift and install easily.
-This is a great way to lift your vehicle without putting a lot of expense and time into the project.

-Purchase coil spacers/springs online and pay roughly between $5 a piece for basic individual springs, up to $1,500 for more involved coil spring kits.
-Most coil spacers are moderately priced.
+- Price: Coil spacers/springs can sell for $5 a piece for basic individual springs and up to $1,500 for more involved coil spring kits.

 If you’re adding lift to an SUV, you may want to consider strut extensions.
 Strut extensions are for trucks that have a coilover strut at the front suspension, which are typically sports utility vehicles.
 Essentially, these vehicles need a spacer applied to the existing strut to create lift.
 These are easy to install and can also be removed if the situation warrants.